 If you are injured in a car accident, or someone close to you has been seriously injured or killed, you are legally entitled to recover compensation for your injuries if the accident occurred as a result of someone else’s negligence.
 To find out if you may be entitled to compensation, you should seek the advice and assistance of an experienced and knowledgeable personal injury attorney as soon as possible.
 For over 25 years, Bergen County car accident attorney Howard B. Leopold has helped people throughout Northern New Jersey and in many areas of New York seek compensation for the harm that they have suffered.Pursuing Compensation for a Car Accident in New Jersey or New York

 Car accidents may arise from many different causes: speeding, running stop lights, illegal lane changes, poor road conditions, tire blow-outs, illegal turns, intoxication, distractions, and more.
 But most of these causes are considered in legal terms to fall within the category of negligence.
-To bring a negligence claim, four distinct elements must be present in the circumstances surrounding the crash:
+To prevail in a negligence claim, a car accident lawyer in Bergen County must show that four distinct elements were present in the circumstances surrounding the crash: